LaunchCodeEducation/lchs/src/chapters/databases-part2/game-functions.rst

       headings = ['', 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

-   Well, if we add a parameter to ``make_columns()`` we can adapt the ``for`` loop to generate a different number of headings for the game board.
-This opens up the possibility for different board layouts.
+   Using a loop keeps our code flexible.
+If we add a parameter to ``make_columns()``, we can adapt the ``for`` loop to generate a different number of headings.
+This opens up the possibility for other board layouts.

    .. sourcecode:: Python